This article is Part 2 of an article series. You can read Part 1 here.

 On a more serious and thoughtful note, the Cathedral Basilica is a beautiful spot to visit.
 Located across from the Casa Monica Hotel, the Cathedral Basilica is where America’s first parish was located.
 This is the oldest church in Florida as well as the oldest Catholic church in St. Augustine.

-Even if you aren’t a practicing Catholic, the Cathedral Basilica is worth visiting for its beautiful artwork and serene interior.
+The Cathedral Basilica is well worth visiting for its beautiful artwork and serene interior.

 I hope you enjoyed learning more about the top 10 places you’d love to visit in St. Augustine!
 From family fun to a romantic getaway, this city offers something for everyone.